I get asked a LOT of questions ever since I started travel blogging, and one of the top 5 questions that I receive is:

 Because of these exposures and more, this blog garnered a dedicated audience worldwide (you guys!), thereby making it ‘attractive’ to PR people from various organizations who have provided me (and are still providing) the following opportunities:

-- Staying in accommodations and trying travel activities at no cost in exchange for a blog review
+- Staying in accommodations and trying travel activities at no cost in exchange for a blog review or payment

 - Invitations to all-expenses-paid press trips to other countries in exchange for articles and social media promotion